Local structure of classical sequences, regular sequences, and dynamics: Algebraic Realizability

-Theorem~\ref{theoremNilpotent} gives a ready supply of a great profusion of realizable~$p$-sequences.
+Theorem~\ref{theoremNilpotent} gives a ready supply of realizable~$p$-sequences.
 To see how this looks in an abelian setting, we describe the periodic points of a specific automorphism of the~$3$-torus~$\TT^3=\RR^3/\ZZ^3$ at various primes.

 \begin{example} Let~$\theta\colon\TT^3\to\TT^3$ be the automorphism defined by

 The resulting sequence~$a=(\fix_n(\theta))$ is the `Lehmer--Pierce' sequence associated to the characteristic polynomial~$x^3-x-1$ (see~\cite{MR1700272} for more on these).
 A calculation shows that